pushkarjajoria/paxos/README.md

 enabled.
 You can check using "ifconfig" and checking that the "MULTICAST" flag is set.
 You *might* have to enable it using:

-    ifconfig IFACE multicast       # IFACE is the name of the interface
+    `ifconfig IFACE multicast       # IFACE is the name of the interface`

 Using a connected cable/wifi interface will probably not have this problem (e.g. "eth0", "wlan0").

-= How to run the tests: =
+## How to run the tests

 1) Place the root of your paxos implementation inside this directory.
 For example, if you have the folder: